Latham Group Inc. (SWIM): Skating on Thin Ice? We Know the Answer

 SWIM’s Market Performance

-SWIM stocks went up by 2.61% for the week, with a monthly drop of -5.74% and a quarterly performance of -37.01%.
-The volatility ratio for the week stands at 10.99% while the volatility levels for the past 30 days are set at 8.05% for Latham Group Inc..
-The simple moving average for the period of the last 20 days is -1.84% for SWIM stocks with a simple moving average of -25.67% for the last 200 days.
+SWIM stocks went down by -3.37% for the week, with a monthly drop of -20.94% and a quarterly performance of -44.98%.
+The volatility ratio for the week stands at 12.10% while the volatility levels for the past 30 days are set at 8.86% for Latham Group Inc..
+The simple moving average for the period of the last 20 days is -15.92% for SWIM stocks with a simple moving average of -37.11% for the last 200 days.

 Analysts’ Opinion of SWIM